Hours of Operation

 Parking is free in our parking lot located at the western side of the park.
 There is also a separate overflow area for RV, trailer, or large vehicle parking.
 Bike rack parking is also available at the park.
 The park is only a couple mile bike ride from Lake Shetek State Park via the Casey Jones State Trail.
 Bike riders are more than welcome to use the End O Line Park parking lot as an unloading area to use the bike trail.
 Learn more at: https://www.caseyjonestrail.org/.

 Community transportation is available in the SW Minnesota area by contacting the United Community Action Partnership.
 Call 507-847-2632 or visit https://www.unitedcapmn.org/services/transportation-program/community-transit/ for more information.

 Can I visit the park outside of the posted hours?

-Outside of the post park hours, all the historic buildings and structures in the park are closed.
-However, End-O-Line Park is one of nine parks in Murray County and the public are welcome to visit the park grounds seven days week during daylight hours.
-You can walk on the side walks around the park, play on the playground, sit down on our outdoor picnic tables, etc. You are also welcome to use the park’s parking lot as an unloading site for Casey Jones Trail users.
-Please note that during the winter months there is not snow removal.
+Outside of the posted park hours, all the historic buildings and structures in the park are closed.
+However, End-O-Line Park is one of nine parks in Murray County and the public is welcome to visit the park grounds seven days week during daylight hours.
+You can walk on the side walks around the park, play on the playground, sit down on our outdoor picnic tables, etc. You are also welcome to use the park’s parking lot as an unloading site for users of the Casey Jones State Trail.
+Please note that during the winter months, there is no snow removal.